zemfrog/zemfrog/README.rst

 Zemfrog is a simple REST API framework based on flask.
 Which focuses on building a customizable, flexible and manageable REST API!
-We believe zemfrog can speed up your work with flask and please help us develop this boilerplate!
+We believe zemfrog can speed up your work with flask and please help us develop this framework!

 * Free software: MIT license
 * Documentation: https://zemfrog.readthedocs.io.